DanielTeshager/fit_tracker/README.md

 # Fit Tracker - A simple fitness tracker API

 ## Getting Started
+This project is a simple API that allows you to track your fitness data.
+It allow you to create a user and correponding fitness data.
+The API is written in [Python](https://www.python.org/) and is hosted on [Heroku](https://www.heroku.com/).

 ## Install Dependencies

 Run `pip install -r requirements.txt` to install any dependencies.
+I used python version 3.8.9 and pip version 21.3.1.

 ## Testing the Application
 1. Create a database called test_fit_tracker.